Parallel Programming in C#: Different Use Cases

 4. Real-Time Applications (Game Development, Stock Trading)

-Real time applications need to do a lot of things at the time.
+Real-time applications need to do a lot of things at the same time.
 This is where concurrent programming comes in.
-Concurrent programming helps real time applications handle things like updates and calculations and logic all, at once without waiting.
-Real time applications really need programming to work properly.
+Concurrent programming helps real-time applications handle things like updates, calculations, and logic all at once without waiting.
+Real-time applications really need programming to work properly.

 Example: Running Multiple Game Objects in Parallel